-A pet is a "small domesticated animal commonly kept in residential settings."
+A pet is a "small, domesticated animal commonly kept in residential settings."

-- Pursuant to California Health and Safety Code 50466, a resident will be permitted to own or otherwise maintain one or more common household pets within the resident's dwelling unit, subject to applicable state laws and local government ordinances related to public health, animal control, and animal anticruelty. - These Pet Rules do not apply to service animals, which are animals specifically trained to aid persons with disabilities.
-A separate agreement governs those animals. - Inoculation.
+Pursuant to California Health and Safety Code 50466, a resident will be permitted to own or otherwise maintain one or more common household pets within the resident's dwelling unit, subject to applicable state laws and local government ordinances related to public health, animal control, and animal anticruelty.

+These Pet Rules do not apply to service animals, which are animals specifically trained to aid persons with disabilities.
+A separate agreement governs those animals.

+Inoculation.
 Every pet shall be inoculated in accordance with state and local law.
 Inoculation shall be the responsibility of the Tenant.
 Inoculations shall be current at all times, and evidence of current inoculation shall be provided to management as soon as the inoculation(s) is/are administered.
 It shall be the responsibility of the Tenant to provide evidence of inoculation on a timely basis.
 Failure of management to notify Tenant of the need for inoculation shall in no way relieve Tenant of the responsibility to obtain inoculations for their pet and to provide evidence of same to management.
 California State Law states that all dogs and cats over the age of four months must receive the rabies vaccine every 3 years.

-MidPen Housing requires the following vaccines: - a.
-Dogs: Rabies, Canine Distemper, Hepatitis, Parvovirus, and Bordatella for animals living in communities with other dogs. - b.
+MidPen Housing requires the following vaccines:

+- a.
+Dogs: Rabies, Canine Distemper, Hepatitis, Parvovirus, and Bordetella for animals living in communities with other dogs. - b.
 Cats: Rabies, Feline Distemper, Feline Calicivirus, and Feline Herpes. - 2.
 Registration.
 Pet owners must register their pets with the management before the pet is permitted to be brought onto the property and must update the registration annually.
 Registration is the responsibility of the Tenant and failure of the management to remind the Tenant of the annual registration does not relieve the Tenant of the responsibility for registration.
-Pet owner's failure to register pet may result in a Lease Violation and the animal's immediate removal from the community.
+A pet owner's failure to register a pet may result in a Lease Violation and the animal's immediate removal from the community.
 Registration includes the following information: - a.
 Certificate of inoculation. - b.
-Information concerning height, weight, breed and appearance of the pet and confirmation that it is a common household pet - caged bird, fish in a tank not larger than 20 gallons, or cat or dog meeting the adult weight limitation of 30 pounds.
-Any animals larger than 30 pounds must be permanently removed. - c.
-A picture of the animal. - d.
-Name, address, and phone number of at least one responsible party who will care for pet if owner is deceased or otherwise unable to care for pet. - 3.
-Pet Size and Type.
-Pets shall be limited to common household pets, here defined as a domesticated cat, dog, or a caged bird - none of which may exceed 30 lbs. when fully grown.
-No Pit Bulls, Rottweilers, or Doberman Pinschers.
-Prohibited breeds of birds include Macaws, Cockatoos, Parrots, and Conures.
-One fish tank may be kept so long as the tank does not exceed 20 gallons.
-No reptiles or rodents shall be permitted.
+Information concerning height, weight, breed and appearance of the pet and confirmation that it is a common household pet A picture of the animal.

+c.
+Name, address, and phone number of at least one responsible party who will care for pet if owner is deceased or otherwise unable to care for pet.